Azure/azure-signalr/docs/howto-tsg.md

 Please refer to [Internals of Azure SignalR Service](./internal.md) for the detailed introduction of the whole architecture and workflow.

 When something is not working, the first thing to do is to narrow down the issue.
 There are several ways that can help to achieve this.
-If the issue happens right in the way or is repro-able.
-The straight forward way is to view the on-going traffic.
-If the issue is hard to repro, traces and logs can help.
+* If the issue happens right in the way or is repro-able, the straight-forward way is to view the on-going traffic.
+* If the issue is hard to repro, traces and logs can help.

 <a name="view_traffic"></a>
 ### How to view the traffic and narrow down the issue